tolland/django-formset/docs/source/richtext-extensions.rst

 Having a Richtext editor which can set simple property values such as **bold** or *italic* on editable text elements is not a big deal, even the most basic implementation can do that.
-The difficulty arises when you want to set more than one property on a certain element.
+The difficulty arises when you want to set more than one property on a certain paragraph or node.

 Take for instance the hyperlink, the most basic implementation requires two fields: the URL and the text to display.
-But some implementers might want to set more properties, such as the rel_, the target_ attribute or they want to use links to download files or to link onto phone numbers or email addresses.
-If the Richtext editor shall be used in a CMS or an e-commerce site, one might want to set a link to an internal CMS page or a product instead of an external URL.
-This requires a dialog form to be shown, where the user can select a page or product and select this out of a list of available options.
+But some implementers might want to set more properties, such as the rel_, the target_ attribute or they want to link onto phone numbers, email addresses or to downloadable files.
+Moreover, if the Richtext editor shall be used in a CMS or an e-commerce site, one might want to set a link to an internal CMS page or a product, to keep referential integrity which is impossible when just using a plain URL.

+As another example consider adding an image element to the Richtext editor.
+A typical off-the-shelf implementation would offer a file upload area and a few additional fields to set the image's width, height and alt tags.
+The image's payload then is stored as a base64 encoded string in the editor's document state, which should be considered as anti-pattern.
+So what if instead the implementer wants to store the image as a file and the meta-data in a separate database table?
+Here is where **django-formset** offers a flexible way to create your own custom dialog forms to extend the Richtext editor with your own needs.

+So the basic idea is to allow the implementer to extend the Richtext editor with custom dialog forms based on the same principles as the built-in :ref:`dialog-forms`.
+This way the implementer can combine any fields and widgets to create a dialog form which fits his exact needs.
+This dialog form then can be attached to the Richtext editor as a control element, which can be used to set the properties of a certain node or mark element.

+This requires a dialog
+form to be shown, where the user can select a page or product and select this out of a list of available options.